It's now more important than ever to ensure diversity in and access to the visual arts.

 Tuition: Tuition for The Center Program is $1500.
 A limited number of full-tuition scholarships are available for artists of color and Art Center teaching artists.
 Artists can apply for scholarships via the scholarship application form on the Art Center’s website, which can be accessed via the online Center Program / VACP application form.

 Additionally, some past Center Program artists received funding through the Community Arts Assistance Program offered by the City of Chicago.
 Click here to learn more about the Community Arts Assistance Program.
+Other Center Program artists have also secured financial support from Illinois Arts Council, linked here.

 In partnership with The University of Chicago Graham School of Continuing Liberal and Professional Studies, The Center Program aligns with the Graham School's new year-long Visual Arts Certificate Program (VACP).
 The VACP is designed to help artists further their art practice while developing strengths in critiquing, teaching, presenting, and writing about art.
 Curating exhibitions, negotiating contracts, conducting studio visits, and writing press releases are just some of the professional practices that artists can master, yet instruction in these skills is largely absent from BFA and MFA curricula.
 The VACP aims to fill this experiential gap that exists in traditional programs, plus enable artists to deepen their studio practice through The Center Program at Hyde Park Art Center.